 - $599 annual fee

-If you combined the TD Aeroplan and the CIBC Aventura VIP cards, you’d probably end up with something like the CIBC Aeroplan Visa Infinite Privilege Card.
-It pairs VIP treatment from Air Canada with excellent travel insurance – plus complimentary membership to the Avis President’s Club!
+If you combined the TD Aeroplan and the CIBC Aventura VIP cards, you'd probably end up with something like the CIBC Aeroplan Visa Infinite Privilege Card.
+It pairs VIP treatment from Air Canada with excellent travel insurance – plus a complimentary membership to the Avis President's Club.

-Cardholders 2 Aeroplan Points per $1 spent on Air Canada; 1.5 points per $1 spent on dining, EV charging, gas, groceries, and travel; and 1.25 points everywhere else.
-Our only criticism is that its welcome bonus is less than 33% the size of its TD counterpart.
+Cardholders earn 2 Aeroplan Points per $1 spent on Air Canada, 1.5 points per $1 spent on dining, EV charging, gas, groceries, and travel, and 1.25 points everywhere else.

 FAQ